 Depression: Depression Glossary

-Depression: A clinical mood disorder associated with low mood or loss of interest in activities that he or she once enjoyed and other symptoms that prevents a person from leading a normal life.
-Types of depression include: Major depression, bipolar depression, dysthymia and seasonal depression (seasonal affective disorder).
+Depression: A clinical mood disorder associated with low mood or loss of interest in activities a person once enjoyed and other symptoms that prevent a person from leading a normal life.
+Types of depression include: major depression, bipolar depression, persistent depressive disorder (including dysthymia and chronic major depression) and depressive disorder with seasonal pattern (formerly called seasonal affective disorder or SAD).